front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/dataloaders-and-cache-invalidation.md

 };
 ```

 The 2nd parameter to `makeDataLoader` are the options to pass to the dataLoader instance.
-You usually don't have to use it but if you do, please refer to [dataloader's documentation](https://github.com/graphql/dataloader#new-dataloaderbatchloadfn--options) for further information.
+You usually don't have to use it.
+Please refer to [dataloader's documentation](https://github.com/graphql/dataloader#new-dataloaderbatchloadfn--options) for further information.

 ### Useful patterns

-#### Prevent caching not found data
+#### Prevent caching errors (data not found)

 Batching functions will sometimes return `null` or _falsy_ data for nonexistent items.
 By default, these values will be cached so further data retrieval could return this `null` value instead of doing a remote API call.